sdtaylor/PhenograssReplication/readme.md

 `analysis/make_error_tables.R` - Make latex error tables for the manuscript
 `analysis/site_level_model_output_figure.R` - Make a large figure showing predictions and actuall GCC for every site
 `analysis/site_map.R` - create the map in the manuscript
+`analysis/site_table.R` - create the site table in the manuscript appendix